ibm-cloud-docs/apiconnect/creating_apis.md

 11. Press **Enter** to use the default standard English rules for pluralization.
-The tool prompts whether you want to create a server-only model, or a common model that can be used in both server or client LoopBack&reg;
+The tool prompts whether you want to create a server-only model, or a common model that can be used in both server or client LoopBack;
 API.
 ```
 ?
 Common model or server only?
 (Use arrow keys)